-Turpin has been with Business News Publishing since 1991, first heading up the company’s technical book division before moving over to write for Engineered Systems in 1996.
-She graduated from the University of Washington and worked on her master’s degree in technical communication at Eastern Michigan University.
-As contributing editor, Turpin writes on a variety of HVACR topics from her sunny location in Phoenix.
+Joanna Turpin is a senior editor with the ACHR NEWS.
+She can be contacted at 248-786-1707 or email@example.com.
+Turpin has been with BNP Media since 1991, first heading up the company’s technical book division.
+She obtained her bachelor’s degree in English from the University of Washington and worked on her master’s degree in technical communication at Eastern Michigan University.

 Tighter air regulations and and abundance of trees have paired up to fuel the move toward hybrid biomass boilers in these Canadian hospitals.
 Read about the upgraded systems’ differences and the considerations for trading fossil fuels for sawdust, wood chips, and bark.